antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

 One consequence is that often Python is seen as the uniform skill and paradigm that is going to bring everything together cheaply.

-Another consequence is that all data scientists and machine learning engineers in those projects are seen to be fungible (because they all use Python.)
+Another consequence is that all data scientists and machine learning engineers in those projects are perceived to be fungible (because they all use Python.)

+Both consequences above can be seen as derivatives of the TSBEO-APOO-OWTDI principle.
+(At least in managers' minds.)

 ------